amalrik/amalrik.github.com/_posts/2019-03-02-page-object-pattern.md

 ---
 layout: post
-title:  "Using Page Object Pattern in Rspec"
+title:  "Using Page Object Pattern in rspec"
 date:   2019-03-01 11:06:51
 ---